Cost to Build a Custom Home in Wisconsin in 2023

 Once you’ve narrowed down your list of potential builders, reach out to each one and schedule a meeting.
 This is an important step in the process, as it will allow you to get to know the team and get a feel for their working style.

 When meeting with potential builders, come prepared with questions.
 Doing so helps to get to know them and their process, and whether they are a suitable match for your needs.
-We recommend asking the following questions:
+Here are some questions to consider:

 • Why should I hire you?